Turkish veronica

 - Is Turkish veronica good for the Colorado Front Range?

-- Yes.
-Turkish veronica is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Turkish veronica is a well-suited groundcover for Colorado's Front Range.

 - How big does Turkish veronica get?